 Ranu Mukherjee’s work explores states of excess, drawing links between present-day global capitalism and animism still residual in our collective psyche.
-She makes and unmakes images, occupying fragments as generative source material and culling content from a variety of diverse sources ranging from 19th-century Indian lithographs to images from current events.
+She makes and unmakes images, occupying fragments as generative material and culling content from a variety of diverse sources ranging from 19th-century Indian lithographs to images of current events.
 Through layering and recombining, she creates an amalgam of media, subjects, ideas and time frames within the same space.
 Her hybrid films, works on paper and textiles look at the construction of culture through the forces of creolization, the nomadic, ecology, speculative fiction, desire and the unknown.

 Mukherjee co-created Orphan Drift, an artist collaboration making combined media works, in London in the 1990’s.
 She has participated in numerous exhibitions and screenings internationally including in London, Oslo, Berlin, Oberhausen, Glasgow, Istanbul, Vancouver, Santiago, Capetown, and the Bay Area.